kunduso/add-aws-ecr-ecs-fargate/README.md

 <br />Review the code including the [`terraform.yml`](./.github/workflows/terraform.yml) to understand the steps in the GitHub Actions pipeline.
 Also review the `terraform` code to understand all the concepts associated with creating an AWS VPC, subnets, internet gateway, route table, and route table association.
 <br />If you want to check the pipeline logs, click on the **Build Badge** (terrform-infra-provisioning) above the image in this ReadMe.
 ## License
-This code is released under the Unlincse License.
+This code is released under the Unlicense License.
 See [LICENSE](LICENSE).